McCabe-Lab/Freeclimber_McCabe_edit/README.md

 cd Freeclimber_McCabe_edit
 ```

+> **Already have FreeClimber installed?** Do not reuse your existing environment — dependency versions are incompatible with this fork.
+Create a fresh environment as below.
+Your original FreeClimber installation will be unaffected since it lives in a separate conda environment.
+>
+> If you previously cloned `adamspierer/FreeClimber`, you also need to clone this repository separately — the scripts are not interchangeable.

 ### Step 3 — Create and activate the conda environment

 The repository includes an `environment.yml` file that installs all required dependencies, including ffmpeg, at the correct versions.
 No separate `pip install` steps are needed.